NathanCheshire/StudentScraper/README.md

 Data holds the CSVs I generated from `MapGenerator.py` which are subsequently utilized for a USA state-by-state HTML Folium output depicting the percentage of students from each of the 50 states.

-## MapQuestAPI.py
+## MapQuest.py

-This script is what I used to query the MapQuest api and convert all of the student addresses within my postgres local db to lat,lon pairs.
+This script is what I used to query the MapQuest API and convert all of the student addresses within my postgres local db to lat,lon pairs.
 Resultingly, this opens a plethora of possible data visualizations.
-Both the home address and office address for each valid user was converted to lat, lon pairs which are stored in their respective tables: home_addresses, office_addresses.
+Both the home address and office address for each valid user were converted to lat, lon pairs which are stored in their respective tables: home_addresses, office_addresses.
 This schemas include the netid as the PK, as well as a double for both the lat and lon.

 ## MapGenerator.py